 ‘Eua is for travelers who enjoy quiet places and don’t need constant structure.
 If you’re happy arranging things through your guesthouse, walking short distances, and letting days unfold naturally, this island is incredibly rewarding.

-It’s ideal for nature lovers, slow travelers, and anyone looking to disconnect.
+It’s ideal if you are a nature lover and look to disconnect.
 If you’re after nightlife, resorts, or easy transport between sights, ‘Eua will likely feel too remote.

 ‘Eua Tonga: The Ultimate Guide About One Unexplored Island